Papal name: Symbolism

 In the past, some popes used their birth names; others chose names for various reasons, including the name of the pope who had elevated them to cardinal.
 From the mid-20th century it became customary to choose a name signaling the aim of their papacy.

 The new pontiff's choice of name is now often seen as a signal to the world of whom the new pope will emulate and what policies he will seek to enact.
 Such was the case with Benedict XVI — it was speculated that he chose the name because he wished to emulate Benedict XV.
+The same case was for the incumbent Pope Leo XIV, whose reference was Pope Leo XIII and his encyclical Rerum Novarum, recognizing the need for awareness on the new industrial revolution and development of artificial intelligence.

 Saint Peter was the first pope; no bishop of Rome has chosen the name Peter II, perhaps out of respect, although there is no prohibition against doing so.
 Since the 1970s some antipopes, with only a minuscule following, took the name Pope Peter II.

 Probably because of the controversial 15th-century antipope known as John XXIII, this name was avoided for over 500 years until the election in 1958 of Cardinal Angelo Roncalli.
 Immediately upon taking the name of John, it was not known if he would be John XXIII or XXIV; he decided on John XXIII.
 The number used by an antipope is ignored unless the name has since been used by a legitimate pope; for instance, Benedict X was only deemed to have been an antipope centuries after his death, after the legitimate papacy of Nicola Boccasini as Benedict XI.